sushanthAC/codeLanguageAPI/README.md

-CodeLanguageAPI is demo of Django Restfull api implementation.
+CodeLanguageAPI is demo of Django Restfull API implementation.

 Its contains basic flow of an Django Restfull API